The AI Research Assistant: Promise, Peril, and a Proof of Concept: THE CONTROVERSY: PROMISE AND PERIL

 \section{THE CONTROVERSY: PROMISE AND PERIL}

 The use of AI in mathematics research has generated polarized responses.
-Optimists point to AI's potential to accelerate discovery, explore vast solution spaces, and democratize access to sophisticated mathematical tools.
-Recent examples include AI-assisted proofs in knot theory, the discovery of new mathematical conjectures, and automated theorem verification.
+Optimists point to AI's potential to accelerate discovery.
+Recent work demonstrates diverse AI assistance approaches: machine learning systems identified patterns in knot theory that guided mathematicians to prove new theorems connecting algebraic and geometric invariants \cite{DaviesNature2021}, and formal theorem proving systems using reinforcement learning achieved silver-medal performance at the 2024 International Mathematical Olympiad \cite{AlphaProof2025}.